Copy this photo ...

 All views look better on a clear sunny day, but this was one of those dreary, overcast downers that London endures all too often.
 The ride was fun, and despite the gloom we got good views up and down the Thamesthe Thames Barrage, the Woolwich Ferry, Canary Wharf, and down onto London City Airport.
 A few miles to the north east we could see the Olympic Stadium where we had been the day before, with the Orbit Tower beside it (white elephants come in all shapes and sizes.)
 And of course we could look down onto the roof of the Dome.

-We “landed” at the terminus on the Royals Docks side, and then took the short walk to the Royal Victoria station of the Docklands Light Railway, and headed off through the East End to find some more things to see in London.
+We “landed” at the terminus on the Royals Docks side, and then took the short walk to the Royal Victoria station of the Docklands Light Railway, and headed back through the East End to explore more of London.

 Sure, it was a fun little experience.
-Obviously an impractical means of commuting.
-A great way to get some brief views from up high of the old docklands and scrap yards.
+Obviously an impractical means of commuting, but a great way to get some brief views from up high of the old docklands and scrap yards.
 But that’s not what the average tourist to London is looking forbetter views are to be had a few miles further up the Thames.

 INFO